 Philosophy is a living part of our shared heritage, and we believe that everyone should have access to it.
 The questions that philosophy addresses are questions that everyone has struggled, or will struggle, with at some point in their lives concerning what to do, what to believe, and what to value.
 The methods that philosophy offers for addressing these questions are relevant to all of our projects–whether it’s choosing a career, figuring out how to treat others, evaluating public policies, or evaluating claims on the basis of evidence.
-Madison Public Philosophy is a group of philosophy students from the University of Wisconsin-Madison, and our mission is to share philosophy with all members of our community through educational programs and public performances.
+Madison Public Philosophy’s mission is to share philosophy with all members of the Madison, WI, community through educational programs and public performances.

 Performance Philosophy is an international network open to all researchers concerned with the relationship between performance & philosophy.
 At Madison Public Philosophy, our approach to exploring this relationship is to create performances that illustrate philosophical questions and methods.
 Our current project is an interactive collaboration with Sound Out Loud that will explore cultural appropriation, assimilation, appreciation, and exchange.